 - A disproportionate amount of SUD market collections is out-of-network and out-of-pocket.
 This particularly applies to residential treatment centers and ancillary diagnostic testing.

 - Fraud has become a headline risk for the sector: medical necessity (“appropriate and essential”); kickbacks; failure to collect co-payments, coinsurance and deductible; bundling of tests and services, etc.

 - Payer scrutiny has dramatically increased, inclusive of such measures as reducing allowable rates, limiting authorization levels across various levels of care, requesting clinical documentation to review for medical necessity of services rendered and increasing audits to validate compliance with collection of patient responsibilities.
 These policy changes apply to contracted and out-of-network operators.

-- Operating with appropriate compliance and documentation standards, combined with adherence to legal and payer guidelines for collection of patient responsibilities will be required for success going forward.
+- Operating with appropriate compliance and documentation standards, combined with adherence to legal and payer guidelines for collection of patient responsibilities, will be required going forward for success.